 Puppeteer is a popular NodeJS library for headless browser automation, with the common fingerprinting leaks found in other automation libraries.

-Just like the undetected-chromedriver, puppeteer-stealth is a plugin that patches Puppeteer to prevent anti bot detection through multiple evasion techniques, including:
+Historically, puppeteer-stealth was a plugin that patched Puppeteer to prevent anti bot detection through multiple evasion techniques, including:

 FlareSolverr is a popular community tool for Bypassing Cloudflare by combining the power of both headless browsers and HTTP clients.
 It provides compressive methods for managing bypass sessions.